Enter your ZIP code to learn about the CarePlus Medicare Advantage plans in your area, or call us at 1-855-605-6171; TTY: 711.

 If submitting via paper:

-For institutional claims only, when the need for a correction is discovered beyond the claim’s timely filing limit of one year, an institutional provider must utilize the reopening process using the new bill type frequency, submitting with a “Q” in Box 4 (Type of Bill) to identify it as a reopening.
+For institutional claims only, when the need for a correction is discovered beyond the claim’s timely filing limit of one year, an institutional provider must utilize the reopening process using the new bill-type frequency, submitting with a Q in Box 4 (Type of Bill) to identify it as a reopening.
 The provider also should include a series of condition codes that can be used to identify the type of reopening being requested.
-Reopenings that require “good cause” to be documented must have a remark/note from the provider.*
+Reopenings for “good cause” must have a remark/note from the provider.*

 *Institutional providers can request a reopening for any reason within one year from the date of the original determination or redetermination.
 Providers also may request a reopening for “good cause” within four years from the date of the original determination or redetermination.
 Good cause exists when: